Docs

 <p className="text-sm text-foreground">No tables yet</p>

-<p className="text-sm text-foreground-lighter">Connect a table from your database</p>
+<p className="text-sm text-foreground-lighter">Create a table to get started</p>

 </TableCell>